 Let’s start the adventure!!!!

 This adventure will start at 5:30 am to 6:00 am picking you up from your Hotel.
 Make sure you carry your original passport & ISIC card if you book like a student.
-A incredible views will be waiting for us along the Sacred Valley of the Incas takes us to our trailhead at Km.
-82 (Piskacucho) of the Machu Picchu railroad, Takes about 3 hours.
+A incredible views will be waiting for us along the Sacred Valley of the Incas that finally takes us to our trailhead at Km.
+82 (Piskacucho) of the Machu Picchu railroad, it takes about 3 hours.
 Along the way, we will stop in Ollantaytambo to stretch our legs, use the bathroom, and enjoy breakfast, before continuing to Piscacucho (2,680 m / 8,790 ft.).
 There we will meet our camp crew and the porters who will carry our belongings during the four days of the trek.
 Please once in Piscacucho, you must have your passports in hand to pass the first official Inca Trail check point, and ...
 Let's start Inca Trail!!!
 Our real adventure starts crossing a suspension foot bridge across the Urubamba River, and begin our trek with a gentle climb.
 We have three hours on relatively level terrain as we follow the course of the river, rewarded with unique views of snow - cape mountain Veronica (5,750 m).
 The easy walk passes through a forest of giant cactus and native bushes.
 At Miskay we will take our lunch, and then continue hiking towards the extensive Inca settlement of Llactapata and appreciate the impressive farming terraces of this complex. and finally we will spend the night in our campsite at Wayllabamba.

-We wake up 6:00 am, with hot coca tea brought to your tents, to prepare for today's trek which is considered by many people, the hardest day of the Inca trail.
+We will wake up at 6:00 am, with hot coca tea brought to your tents, to prepare for today's trek which is considered by many people, the hardest day of the Inca trail.
 You need complete a steep ascent reaching an altitude of 13779 feet above sea level (4200 masl) at Warmi Wañuska pass.

 After the breakfast,we will depart from the campsite at around 07:00 hrs.to start with an uphill hike through Llulluchapampa and it will give us the opportunity to appreciate several species of birds (with luck you may see hummingbirds falcons or some black-chested eagles).
 From here the trail traverses a beautiful cloud forest full of Polylepis or Queñua's trees before entering the Puna, a zone characterized by treeless grasslands only found at this altitude across the Andes.
 Walk at your own pace, to catch your breath or to stretch a muscle.
 The last hard climb takes us the right to the highest pass of the Inca trail at Warmi Wañuska.

-After a heartwarming breakfast!!
+Start the adventure after a heartwarming breakfast!!

 Today’s hike is exceptionally beautiful because we will pass the most important ruins along Inca Trail of Runkuraqay; Sayacmarca, Phuyupatamarca, Wiñayhuayna and enjoy dramatic views of the Aobamba Valley.
 Start with a steady ascent to the second highest pass at Runkuracay reaching 12400 feet above sea level (3780 masl) and passing through a circular in control point that occupies a commanding position overlooking the spectacular Vilcabamba mountain range below.
 Catch your breath and realize the rest of Inca trail is mostly downhill.
 Be careful with your knees as the descent from the pass to the ruins of Sayacmarca is very steep and you may feel the strain at the end of the day.

-On this day we will past through a Inca tunnel, and then will be waiting for us a gentle climb will take you to the third pass at 12139 feet above sea level (3700 masl), offering incredible views of several snow-capped peaks including Salcantay (20574 ft./6271m) and Veronica (18865 ft./5750m).
+On this day we will past through a Inca tunnel, and then will be waiting for us a gentle climb that will take us to the third pass at 12139 feet above sea level (3700 masl), offering incredible views of several snow-capped peaks including Salkantay (20574 ft./6271m) and Veronica (18865 ft./5750m).
 Close to the pass you will find the impressive ruins of Phuyupatamarca (Cloud-level Town).
 A brief explanation of the mysteries of Inca architecture, before continuing along splendid paved Inca road to the impressive agricultural site of Intipata and up to the third and last campsite at Wiñayhuayna (forever young) located at 8856 feet above sea level (2700 masl).
 Wiñayhuayna, named after a variety of pink orchid that grows here, is the last official campsite before Machu Picchu.

 Today is our big day!!!